erikdubois/AntergosI3/README.md

 There are other scripts for more applications.
 If needed, you can install them individually.

+##Setting i3 to start at boot

+I have automated this process in the script 600.

+**Read the script before executing.**

+It will also create folders if not present.
+You may want to delete some of those.

+    600-install-personal-settings-vx.sh                     (necessary to be able to boot into i3 automatically)

+**You need to change the name in the file**

+    installation/settings/autologin@.service

+**to your own login name.**

+Because of these changes the $mod+shift+e will exit i3 but instantly log us back in.
+In essence it has become a relaunch i3 option and it is very fast.

+Exiting i3wm is done via $mod+Pause/Break and choosing the letters in the bottom bar. ($mod is windows or super key)

 ## Reboot

 If you finished installing the scripts mentioned above then the magic can start.